kingfischer16/retrieval-augmented-resource/README.md

 ## 🚀 What is RAR?

-**Retrieval-Augmented Resource (RAR)** is a CLI application that bridges the gap between your documents and AI-powered conversations.
-It transforms static files into dynamic, queryable knowledge bases using cutting-edge RAG technology.
+**Retrieval-Augmented Resource (RAR)** is a simple CLI application that lets you chat with your documents using AI.
+It converts your files into searchable knowledge bases using RAG (Retrieval-Augmented Generation) technology.

 > 🎓 **Learning Project**: This repository was created as a self-directed learning project to explore LangChain, Google Gemini, and agentic AI system development.
 It serves as both a functional tool and an educational resource for understanding modern RAG implementations.

 ### ✨ Key Features

 - **🔍 Multi-Format Support**: PDF, TXT, MD, CSV, HTML, JSON, DOCX
-- **🧠 Intelligent Chunking**: Advanced text splitting with configurable overlap
+- **🧠 Text Chunking**: Splits documents with configurable overlap
-- **⚡ Vector Search**: Lightning-fast semantic search using ChromaDB
+- **⚡ Vector Search**: Semantic search using ChromaDB
 - **🤖 Conversational AI**: Natural language querying with Google Gemini
-- **🎨 Beautiful CLI**: Color-coded interface with progress tracking
+- **🎨 Clean CLI**: Color-coded interface with progress tracking
-- **🔧 Debug Mode**: Transparent operation with detailed logging
+- **🔧 Debug Mode**: See what's happening under the hood
-- **📁 Batch Processing**: Handle thousands of files efficiently
+- **📁 Batch Processing**: Handle multiple files at once
-- **💾 Persistent Storage**: Your knowledge bases are saved locally
+- **💾 Local Storage**: Your knowledge bases are saved locally

 ---

 ## 🎯 Use Cases

 ### 📚 **Research & Academia**
-Transform research papers, lecture notes, and academic resources into a queryable knowledge assistant.
+Turn research papers, notes, and academic resources into a searchable knowledge base.

-### 💼 **Business Intelligence**
+### 💼 **Business Documents**
-Convert company documents, reports, and policies into an intelligent corporate knowledge base.
+Convert company documents, reports, and policies into a queryable system.

-### 📖 **Documentation Management**
+### 📖 **Documentation**
-Turn technical documentation, manuals, and guides into an interactive help system.
+Make technical documentation, manuals, and guides easier to search through.

 ### 🎮 **Content Analysis**
-Analyze large collections of transcripts, articles, or creative content for insights and patterns.
+Search through collections of articles, transcripts, or other text content.

-### 🔍 **Legal Research**
+### 🔍 **Document Search**
-Query legal documents, case studies, and regulations with natural language.
+Query documents, case studies, and reports with natural language.

 ---

 ## 🏗️ How It Works

-RAR employs a sophisticated **Retrieval-Augmented Generation (RAG)** pipeline:
+RAR uses a straightforward **Retrieval-Augmented Generation (RAG)** approach:

 ```mermaid
 graph LR